vedprakash1510/dTransformer-freemarker/README.md

 - In the above java code we extended the class and overrided public void configure() method
 - After overriding method we used two components 1) Undetow for REST API and 2) Freemarker for transformation
 - Create a JSON transformation Freemarker Template and put it in the classpath (e.g test.ftl in resource folder)
-- Now this project is ready, run this project and it will transform JSON based on JSLT template.
+- Now this project is ready, run this project and it will transform JSON based on Freemarker template.

 Undertow official website - https://undertow.io/